solislemuslab/CMiNetShinyAPP/README.md

 CMiNetShinyApp  is an open source project, and the source code is available at in this repository with the main web app code in app.R.

 ### Running the web apps locally
-Users with strong programming skills might like to modify the existing R code and run a version of the web apps locally.
+Users with strong programming skills might like to  run a version of the web apps locally.

 The first step is to download the code.
 You can do this with git:
 ```bash